 Every month of the year is ruled by one or more gemstones known as birthstones, which are believed to indicate certain traits.
 May’s birthstone is the emerald.

 Birthstone jewelry is a popular present for push gifts, anniversaries, and other important events.
-In this post, we will be looking further into the meanings, properties, and history of May’s birthstone, Emerald.
+In this post, we will look further into the meanings, properties, and history of May’s birthstone, the Emerald.

 What is May’s Birthstone?